 The amendments are effective for annual reporting periods beginning on or after 1 January 2023.
-The Bank is currently assessing the impact of these amendments and plans to adopt the new amendment on the required effective date.
+The amendments are not expected to have a significant impact on the Bank's financial statements.

 Definition of Accounting Estimates - Amendments to IAS 8

 In February 2021, the Board issued amendments to IAS 8, in which it introduces a new definition of 'accounting estimates'.
 The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
 Also, they clarify how entities use measurement techniques and inputs to develop accounting estimates.